research-software-directory/RSD-as-a-service/documentation/docs/01-users/05-adding-software.md

 After signing in, you can use the **"+"** button next to your avatar icon on the top right of the page.
 Select "New Software" from the drop-down menu.

-To create a new software page, you must provide a name and a short description of what your software does.
-Once you click "save" the RSD will use this information to create a new software page.
+To create a new software page provide a name and a short description (optional) of what your software does.
+Once you click "Save" the RSD will use this information to create a new software page.
 Next, you can add additional information using the sections explained below.

 ![video](img/software-add-description.gif)